alwaysdata/documentation/src/content/en/docs/domains/transfer-a-domain/index.md

 - remove the protection against transfers,
 - check that the owner’s information is correct and visible in the `whois` [^1],
 - get the authorization code,
-- retrieve a backup of his data (including e-mail).
+- retrieve a backup of his data (including email).

 A transfer cannot take place within 60 days of its creation or a previous transfer.